History of radar: British Army

-In early 1938, Butement started the development of a CD system based on Bowen's evolving 200-MHz (1.5-m) airborne sets.
+In early 1938, Butement started the development of the Radar, Coast Defense, Mark I system based on Bowen's evolving 200-MHz (1.5-m) airborne sets.
 The transmitter had a 400 Hz pulse rate, a 2-μs pulse width, and 50 kW power (later increased to 150 kW).
 Although many of Bowen's transmitter and receiver components were used, the system would not be airborne so there were no limitations on antenna size.

 Primary credit for introducing beamed RDF systems in Britain must be given to Butement.
 For the CD, he developed a large dipole array, 10 ft high and 24 ft wide, giving much narrower beams and higher gain.
 This could be rotated at a speed up to 1.5 revolutions per minute.
 For greater directional accuracy, lobe switching on the receiving antennas was adopted.
 As a part of this development, he formulated the first – at least in Britain – mathematical relationship that would later become well known as the "radar range equation".

 By May 1939, the CD RDF could detect aircraft flying as low as 500 ft and at a range of 25 mi.
 With an antenna 60 ft above sea level, it could determine the range of a 2,000-ton ship at 24 mi and with an angular accuracy of as little as a quarter of a degree.